LvChengbin/sequence/README.md

 ### Sequence.chain( steps, interval = 0 )

-To run all steps in a sequence, and ignore if every of them succeeded, a Promise instance will be returned, and its value will be a full list of the results of the sequence.
+To run all steps in a sequence, and ignore if every of them succeeded, a Promise will be returned, and its value will be a full list of the results of the sequence, and if the steps is empty, a resolved Promise will be returned directly.

 ```js
 Sequence.chain( [